lowepowerlab/protocols/markdown_best_practices.md

 * **Use a new line for every sentence.**
 This helps with version control -- individually changed sentences will be highlighted upon commits (easy to parse) rather than whole paragraphs (nightmare to parse).
+    * This formatting is incompatible with a double space after period.
+    Do a find and replace for ".  " --> ". ".
+    Be careful not to blanket remove all double spaces because tabbed bullets have 3 spaces.

 * ".md" are markdown files.